 Daniele Venturi was born in Porretta Terme (Bologna – Italy) in 1971.

-He is the founder and director of Coro Gaudium (1992) (Italian folk songs) and Arsarmonica Ensemble (2006) and Voices 20/21 (2020).
+He is the founder and director of Coro Gaudium (1992) (Italian folk songs), Arsarmonica Ensemble (2006) and Voices 20/21 (2020).

-Since 1987 he has done ethnomusicological research in the Bologna and Modena areas, finding interesting ideas for original compositions.
+Since 1987 he has done ethnomusicological research in Bologna and Modena areas, finding interesting ideas for original compositions.

 In 2000 he became the assistant director of Pier Paolo Scattolin’s Choir Voices of Europe, Bologna (European City of Culture).
-He has to his credit numerous international composition prizes including: Gino Contilli, Messina 2003 (second prize ex-aequo, and honourable mention), IAMIC, Toronto 2009, (prize shared between the two Italian composers who participated), JSCM, Tokyo, 2010, (the only European finalist), ISCM, Belgium 2012, (only Italian composer selected), ISCM-WMD, Slovenia, 2015, (Italian selection SIMC), Soundscape, Maccagno, 2015, (composer in residence), ISCM-WMD, South Korea, 2016, (Italian selection SIMC), San Diego New Music, 2016, USA, (Italian composer selected), San Diego New Music, 2017, USA, (Italian composer selected),etc..
+He has to his credit numerous international composition prizes including: Gino Contilli, Messina 2003 (second prize ex-aequo, and honourable mention), IAMIC, Toronto 2009, (prize shared between the two Italian composers who participated), JSCM, Tokyo, 2010, (the only European finalist), ISCM, Belgium 2012, (only Italian composer selected), ISCM-WMD, Slovenia, 2015, (Italian selection SIMC), Soundscape, Maccagno, 2015, (composer in residence), ISCM-WMD, South Korea, 2016, (Italian selection SIMC), San Diego New Music, 2016, USA, (Italian composer selected), San Diego New Music, 2017, USA, (Italian composer selected).

 He has received commissions from major organizations and concert promoters and his music has been performed in prestigious concert halls, such as: Italy: Milan, Royal Palace, Teatro Dal Verme, Museum of the twentieth century, Aula Magna of the Università Bocconi, Palazzina Liberty, Tadini Space, Auditorium Amici del Loggione of Teatro alla Scala, Como, Social Theater, Turin, Gam, Lingotto Auditorium, Genova, Tursi Palace, Padua, Auditorium Altinate/San Gaetano, Rome, Theater in Scatola, Roman Museum – Terme di Diocleziano, Pescara, Pescara Music Academy Auditorium, Messina, Museum of Modern and Contemporary Art.
 Elsewhere: Slovakia: Church of St. Michael Archangel, Bratislava-Cunovo.
 France, Luc Ferrari Halle, Césaré Centre National de Création Musicale, Reims.
 Belgium: STUK Labozaal, Leuven.
 Austria: Kaisersaal, Vienna.
 Germany: Italian Cultural Institute, Berlin.
 England: St Andrew’s Church, Oxford.
 Japan: Bunka Kaikan Hall, Tokyo Opera City, Tokyo.
 China: Nie Er Concert Hall, Chengdu.
 Thailand: Chiang Mai Auditorium.
 Canada: Canadian Music Centre, Placebo Space, Toronto, McGill University, Tana Schulich Hall, Montreal.
 USA: Columbia University, Auditorium of the Italian Academy, New York, St Botolph Building, Room 01 – New England Conservatory, Boston, EDT Concert Hall at the Haven, Charlottesville, Virginia, Concert Hall, The Arts at UMBC, Baltimora, The Athenaeum Music & Arts Library, San Diego.
 Estonia: Peetri Kogudus, Tartu.
-Argentina: Sala La Vidriera the Direcion General de Ensenanza Art, Buenos Aires, Institute Superior de Musica, Santa Fe, Argentina J.Alvarez Library, Rosario.
-Uruguay: Escuela Universitaria de Musica, Universidad de la Republica, Montevideo.
+Argentina: Sala La Vidriera the Direcion General de Ensenanza Art, Buenos Aires, Institute Superior de Música, Santa Fe, Argentina J.Alvarez Library, Rosario.
+Uruguay: Escuela Universitaria de Música, Universidad de la República, Montevideo.
 Azerbaijan: Fund Zibal Az, Baku, etc.

-In September 2009, he issued his first Compact-Disc by Bongiovanni (Bologna) entitled Quattro lembi di cielo (Four sky pieces) consisting of 12 chamber works, with a preface by the wellknown Italian composer and teacher Giacomo Manzoni, and programme notes by Sandro Cappelletto.
+In September 2009, he issued his first Compact-Disc by Bongiovanni (Bologna) entitled Quattro lembi di cielo (Four sky pieces) consisting of 12 chamber works, with a preface by the well-known Italian composer and teacher Giacomo Manzoni, and programme notes by Sandro Cappelletto.